Financing your new business

 - Community Futures Program

-You could receive funding to start or grow your business in Northern Ontario or in rural areas of Southern Ontario.
+You could receive funding to start or grow your business in rural Ontario.

 - Community Futures Saskatchewan — Loan products for small businesses